ngrx/platform/docs/store/selectors.md

 In terms of the CQRS architectural pattern, NgRx separates the read model (selectors) from the write model (reducers).
 An advanced technique is to combine selectors with [RxJS pipeable operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md).

-This section covers some basics of how selectors compare to pipeable operators and demonstrates
+This section covers some basics of how selectors compare to pipeable operators and demonstrates how `createSelector` and `scan` are utilized to display a history of state transitions.

 ### Breaking Down the Basics